dthx2710/Dolicon-Blue-Archive/src/pages/student/midori.md

 enhancedText: Increases her critical rate (S).
 subText: Increases her normal attack's speed (S).
 If there is Momoi in her squad, the effect will be amplified.
+profile:
+  height: 143
+  artist: キキ
+  info: >-
+    Illustrator who belongs to the game development department of Millennium Academy.

+    She and her twin sister, Momoi, are literally developing games in the Game Development Department.
+She was shy and did not get along well with her cheerful sister, but their passion for games made them hit it off and now they are great friends.
+  hobbies: Drawing
+  jpname: 才羽ミドリ
+  club: Game Development Department
+  fullname: Saiba Midori
+  birthday: Dec 8
+  age: 15
 ---